CleverCloud/documentation/content/doc/addons/materia-db-kv.md

 {{< callout type="info" >}}

-**MateriaDB KV is in Alpha testing phase** Each add-on is limited to 128 MB of storage and keys to a maximum of 1 kB.
+**MateriaDB KV is in Alpha testing phase** Each add-on is limited to 128 MB of storage, requests sent to the server can't exceed 1 kB.
 As we fine-tune and enhance its capabilities, we advise against using the alpha release for production purposes.
 During alpha testing we can delete data or renew token, don't store sensitive or production grade data.

 {{< /callout >}}